eugenegoncharuk/azure-service-bus-sessions-java/README.md

 ## Overview
-This sample project demonstrates how to use Service Bus via Spring Boot Starter `azure-servicebus-spring-boot-starter`.
+This sample project demonstrates how to use Sessions on Service Bus via Spring Boot Starter `azure-servicebus-spring-boot-starter`.

 ## Prerequisites